 We’ll notify you when we activate the workflow.
 After that, you’ll be able to configure streaming.

-Create a CDN resource according to the "Create a CDN resource for only static files" guide.
+Create a CDN resource according to the "Create a CDN resource for static assets only" guide.

 Set short-term cache settings for the following types of HLS video files: